nss-evening-cohort-14/evening-client-side/before-class.md

 # HW Week 0 - Things to do before class!!!

 In a few short days we'll start our journey together to learn the basics of modern front-end web development.
-In the interest of getting off to a running start, here are some things that you can do to help the instruction team:
+In the interest of getting off to a running start, here are some things that you can do to help the instruction team.

+Start at the top of this list and work your way down.
+Things are listed in priority order.
+Finish #1 below before you go on to #2 and so on and so forth.

 ## General Admin Things
 1. Complete this form: [General Information](https://forms.gle/GxPgRN5hD8iknWR38)